-5 Tips for Telling the Story of Your Life
+4 Tips for Telling the Story of Your Life

 “Talking about the past can have a healing function, but what we find is that talk, literally, is cheap,” Dr Hunter says.
 “We speak words and they fly away before we’ve faced what it is they convey.
 This is not the case with the written word.
 Writers find themselves saying, ‘ I never really thought about it before’ or ‘ I never saw it this way until I started to write it’.

 Writing your life story is a way to access our knowledge and our wisdom, and save hard-earned experience form being lost forever.
 When we claim this wisdom, we claim our lives.

-Write about a time in your life when something changed
+1. Write about a time in your life when something changed

 These memories are also important because they point backwards to what was, and forwards to what was about to happen, with a sense that there was now a new way of seeing these stretches of time.
 In each memory, moreover, there is likely to be a huge gift – each will reflect a theme, possibly a major theme, which will play out in the rest of the writers’ life.

-Introduce your Unconscious to a regular writing schedule
+2. Introduce your Unconscious to a regular writing schedule

 Limit it to 15 minutes, no more – at least at first.
 Fifteen minutes, three times a week, always at the same time and always in the same place.
 Stay there for all 15 minutes even if you can’t think of anything to write.
 This will set up a rhythm, in the same way we get hungry at mealtimes whether or not we’re really hungry.
 This isn’t just about finding time to write your life story.

-Reward yourself for writing your memoir daily
+3. Reward yourself for writing your life story daily

 Choose something small, but memorable, like a chocolate, a cup of coffee, or a cookie – something indulgent but relatively guilt free.
-This tells the Unconscious that it’s okay to write your memoir and share your life story.
+This tells the Unconscious that it’s okay to learn how to write your life story.
 There’s nothing threatening going on.
 And soon enough, your Unconscious will let go of its defenses and allow the memories keep flowing.

-Accept whatever comes to you to write
+4. Accept whatever comes to you to write

 You may have planned to write about Uncle Joe, but a series of stories about the farm in New Jersey insist on coming to you first.
 Write what comes.
 The Unconscious is wiser than you think it is; if you let it, it will tell you what to write in your memoir, and what to leave out.